colalb1/Interest-Rate-Forecasting/README.md

 - Share

 ## Side Note
 The descriptions came out much longer than I intended, but I figured I would make it detailed since my only other life responsibility while completing the bulk of this project was playing Elden Ring.
 At the time of this writing, I have a level 200+ Dex build using the [Backhand Blade](https://eldenring.wiki.fextralife.com/Backhand+Blade).
-I am tearing through the DLC as we speak (I write).
+Edit: I had to change back to my heavy affinity [Greatsword](https://eldenring.wiki.fextralife.com/Greatsword) build for the Consort Radahn challenge; it was quite difficult.

 If you are interested in more of the project details or my Elden Ring build, please contact me via [LinkedIn](https://www.linkedin.com/in/colin-alberts/).